 The laboratory is professionally designed to provide students with ample exposure to both macroscopic and microscopic analysis.
 It has been well equipped with filter press, mixer, viscometer, grinder, polisher, hardness tester, and emulsion stability meter.
 Students who are taking Drilling Engineering and Material Engineering courses will be involved in experimental work in this lab.
 This is one of the most popular laboratories among our top researchers in producing high impact articles.

 This lab has been equipped with an abundance of scientific instruments for both teaching and research, particularly in Chemical Engineering.
 Some of the equipment include a water bath, oven, furnace, and magnetic hotplate stirrers.
 The equipment will gear the students to master the state-of-the-art industrial chemical processes including synthesis, analysis, evaluation, and optimisation of complicated chemical operations.
 Moreover, the lab provides a solid ground for various potential collaborations between academic and industry, especially in the research and development of emerging physical-chemical substances.

-This lab has the necessary equipment for analysis and characterization of solid, liquid and gaseous substances, which students can use to conduct testing and research in the areas of air and water pollution.
-The equipment available includes a viscometer bath, flashpoint tester, seta oil test centrifuge, rotary evaporator, colorimeter, jar test, and turbidity meter.
+This lab has all the excellent equipment for analysis and characterisation of solid, liquid, and gaseous substances, which are widely utilised by our researchers to conduct various testing and high impact experiments in the areas of air and water pollution.
+The equipment available spans across viscometer bath, flashpoint tester, seta oil test centrifuge, rotary evaporator, colorimeter, jar test, and turbidity meter.